-Your role in managing the process is more active in stage three.
+Your role in managing the process is more active in Stage III.
 You will have two employees who are in conflict to manage in the joint meeting, so effectively listening also means managing the discussion well.
 Managing this conversation includes: